Konorze/ebay-scraper/README.md

 ## Requirements

-You need python 3.7 or higher.
-The script uses some external packages, so you need to install them
+You need python 3.7 or higher  the script uses some external packages, so you need to install them

 ### Python packages